The Best Cenotes for Families in the Yucatan: A Complete Guide to Swimming in Nature's Hidden Pools

 As an Amazon Associate, we earn from qualifying purchases.

-The first time my kids peered over the edge of a cenote and saw that impossibly blue water glowing beneath the jungle canopy, they went completely silent.
+The first time Mateo and Sofia peered over the edge of a cenote and saw that impossibly blue water glowing beneath the jungle canopy, they went completely silent.
 For about three seconds.
-Then came the shrieking, the jumping, the begging to get in RIGHT NOW that echoed off ancient limestone walls.
-That moment -- watching my children discover something so wild and beautiful that it stopped them in their tracks -- is exactly why we keep coming back to the Yucatan.
+Then came the shrieking, the jumping, the begging to get in RIGHT NOW, echoing off ancient limestone walls.
+Watching my kids discover something so wild and beautiful that it stopped them in their tracks - that is exactly why we keep coming back to the Yucatán.
+Tía Rosa says cenotes are the country's "agua sagrada" and she isn't wrong.

 Cenotes are, without exaggeration, one of the most extraordinary natural experiences you can share with your family in Mexico.
-They are unlike anything else on earth, and the Yucatan Peninsula has thousands of them waiting for you.
+They're unlike anything else on earth, and the Yucatán Peninsula has thousands of them.
 But not all cenotes are created equal when it comes to visiting with little ones.
 Some are perfect for toddlers splashing in shallow turquoise water.
 Others are better suited for older kids who can handle steep ladders and deep water.
 A few are genuinely not appropriate for young children at all.
+No manches, you do NOT want to learn this the hard way.

 Crystal clear turquoise cenote water surrounded by lush green jungle in the Yucatan Peninsula, Mexico